- Supplement to Monika Karmin’s Paper on Y Chromosome Bottleneck

 A 2500 years old ivory comb was discovered Kalibangan.

-- Bhirdana, The Oldest Sindhu Saraswati Civlization Site
+- Bhirdana, The Oldest Sindhu Saraswati Civilization Site

 Bhirdana is the oldest archaeological site yet discovered among all Sindhu Saraswati archeological sites.
 It was inhabited from 7570 BCE to 800 BCE.